 It is normal practice that the school’s head teacher has to be on the governing body, whilst the remaining staff members have to be elected by their peers.
 When there is a vacancy, parents of children at the school can put their name forward for membership, and should there be more than one candidate, they too, have to face an election, this time by other parents.
 Volunteer community governors are appointed by the remaining governing body members, whilst the local authority can nominate their members.

 Arnold Mill has a governing body consisting of the following members:

 |Name||Start date||End date|

-Mrs Joanne Murray (Co-opted & Vice Chair)
+Mrs Joanne Murray (Co-opted)

-I am currently Vice Chair of the Governing Body and Safeguarding Governor.
+I am currently the Safeguarding Governor.

 Mrs Susan Bullen (Co-opted)

-Mr Guy Heywood (Parent)
+Mr Guy Heywood (Co-opted)

 Since my son started at Arnold Mill, I have been impressed with the environment and opportunities provided and feel I could contribute positively to the governing body.
 As a Commercial Buyer working in industry, maintaining value for money and obtaining quality are standard skills which I could transfer to this role.
 Through effective communication, I would offer challenge and accountability whilst supporting the vision and leadership of the school.
 Representing all parents will be a privilege as Arnold Mill looks forward.

-Mrs Rosie Allen (Chairperson - Community)
+Mrs Rosie Allen (Community)